 The aggregate functions shown below are available by default.
-Additional aggregate functions written in C may be added using the sqlite3_create_function() API.
+There are two more aggregates grouped with the JSON SQL functions.
+Applications can define custom aggregate functions using the sqlite3_create_function() interface.
+API.

 In any aggregate function that takes a single argument, that argument can be preceded by the keyword DISTINCT.
 In such cases, duplicate elements are filtered before being passed into the aggregate function.
 For example, the function "count(distinct X)" will return the number of distinct values of column X instead of the total number of non-null values in column X.

 The result of total() is always a floating point value.
 The result of sum() is an integer value if all non-NULL inputs are integers.
-If any input to sum() is neither an integer or a NULL then sum() returns a floating point value which might be an approximation to the true sum.
+If any input to sum() is neither an integer nor a NULL, then sum() returns a floating point value which is an approximation of the mathematical sum.

 *** DRAFT ***